Create Random Dungeons with Snippets

 Finally, we can write the event command to start the generator.
 You can use Common Events to re-use your commands.

-The player must be on the Space Map before you invoke the generator.
+The player must be on the Space Map before you call the generator.
 The plugin relocates the player for you, so your transfer event can point anywhere on your Space Map.

 • a Transfer Event (any position on the Space Map)